jessicaagarwal/Shoonya-wipe/NIST_COMPLIANCE.md

 ## Compliance Statement

-SafeErasePro has been designed and implemented to fully comply with NIST Special Publication 800-88r2, "Guidelines for Media Sanitization."
+Shoonya Wipe has been designed and implemented to fully comply with NIST Special Publication 800-88r2, "Guidelines for Media Sanitization."
 The software:

 - Implements all three sanitization methods (Clear, Purge, Destroy)
 - Follows the official NIST decision flowchart